swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

 ```

 Applications requiring precise analogue input should support calibration instead of treating this value as universal.

+For drift, range and circularity measurements, use a controlled sample interval independent of the render-loop speed.
+A 50 ms interval is used by the tested Diagnostics implementation.

 ## 7. Verified internal-speaker audio